jameszah/ESP32-CAM-Video-Recorder/README.md

 The serial debug monitor shows you your ip address, and the web page uses the ip, rather than hoping that you can resolve mDNS everytime.

+You just need the files from the /v89 folder.
+Edit the settings.h file for your wifi and startup configuration.

 ## Update Jun 30, 2020 Version 86 - some new features

 <img src="./v86/v86.jpg">